fpietrosanti/kaspersky-risks/README.md

 * Is the Kaspersky UK holding company fully owned and fully managed (directors) by Russian Resident and Russian Citizens?
 Yes
 * Is Kaspersky main market Russia?
 Yes* (According to [Deposited Balancesheet](https://twitter.com/fpietrosanti/status/1505509077132226561?s=20&t=92u84NnRqWf70NdPSFf6pw) roughly more than 40% of Commercial Credit is "CIS and Baltic" area)

-Starting from the assumption above, Kaspersky is a Russian Company that can be victim of coercion from Russian Government.
+Starting from the assumption above, Kaspersky is a Russian Company that can be victim of compelled cooperation from Russian Government.

 Note: Also Apple and Google has been victim of coercion from Russian Government, with Moscow based executive being harrassed by the FSB up until they successfully obtained their U.S. employee [forcefully removal the Navalny app](https://www.nytimes.com/2021/09/17/world/europe/russia-navalny-app-election.html)